-The procedures, rules, and guidance contained in this Handbook apply whether a student is utilizing a traditional or virtual learning model.
-For further information specific to the virtual learning model that is not contained in this Handbook, please contact your school's Administrator or the Division of Student Services.
+• The procedures, rules, and guidance contained in this Handbook and Code of Conduct apply whether a student is utilizing a traditional or virtual learning model.
+For additional information specific to the virtual learning model, or to the Lighthouse Virtual Academy Program, please contact your school's Administrator, the Division of Student Services, or Ms. Stacy Martin, the Director of the Lighthouse Virtual Academy Program.